GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 In brief: GTD (Getting Things Done) is a productivity system by David Allen built on one core insight: your brain is poorly designed for holding information but well-suited to processing it.
 The five steps โ€” Capture, Clarify, Organise, Reflect, Engage โ€” move everything out of working memory and into a trusted external system, removing the background anxiety that unfinished commitments produce.
 The most misunderstood element is the distinction between a project and a next action: most things people call tasks are actually projects in disguise.
 The 2-minute rule is the most immediately useful habit to build.
 The weekly review is the engine the entire system runs on โ€” without it, any GTD implementation decays within weeks.

-Why your brain is a terrible storage device
+Why your brain is a poor storage device

 In the late 1990s, David Allen was working as a management consultant, and the problem he kept encountering had nothing to do with strategy or organisation design.
 His clients were capable, intelligent professionals who were nevertheless carrying around a persistent sense of vague overwhelm โ€” a background feeling that something important was being forgotten, that real priorities were being crowded out by an endless flood of smaller demands.
 They were not unproductive.
 They were leaking energy constantly into a kind of mental housekeeping that their work never quite allowed them to resolve.